Westminster Families Out Of Their Homes After Explosion: 'I Still Can't Believe It'

 When Hector returned to his building, fire crews were blasting his unit and everything inside with their water hoses.

-A set of keys pulled from the home, a sign of the damage that was waiting inside.
+A set of keys pulled from the home are a sign of the damage that was waiting inside.

 “They are frozen….
 I can only imagine everything else is gone,” he told CBS4’s Karen Morfitt.